 - Jeanette Harsell, aged 29, who settled in America, in 1909

-- Norman Harsell, aged 35, who emigrated to the United States, in 1909
+- Norman Harsell, aged 35, who immigrated to the United States, in 1909

-- Henry Harsell, aged 58, who emigrated to the United States from Stockton, England, in 1919
+- Henry Harsell, aged 58, who immigrated to the United States from Stockton, England, in 1919

 Harsell Settlers in Canada in the 20th Century